Science of Singles

 We played with quantum statistics of electron-phonon by imaging single-photon emissions and their single step bleaching.

-Recent application science
+Recent application sciences

 At ICeNd, our vision stands to unify everything